Dark Mode Light Mode

 Besides some chaotic situations on the road, it is very safe on the streets.
 I’ve never seen any suspicious people hanging around that would give you an unsafe feeling.

 There aren’t any gangs, and there’s very little crime.
-Locals told me that if something might happen, people will help you instantly.
+Locals told me that if something happens, people will help you instantly.
 It’s part of the Kurdish and Iraqi culture to help others.

-Living in Kurdistan and especially Erbil, is very safe.
-Closer to the borders to Iran and Turkey it is much less safer.
+Living in Kurdistan, and especially Erbil, is very safe.
+However, it is much less safe closer to the borders to Iran and Turkey.

 Please always check your country’s travel advice before embarking on your trip to Erbil or Iraq.